bertvthul/simplexhr/README.md

 <span class="btn" data-simplexhr="Product.addToCart" data-values="{'id': 1}">Order</span>
 ```

-In data-simplexhr you'll provide the controllername and the functionname to call.
-The `data-values` can be used to provide the values needed to proces the request.
-When added to a form, all the values in the form are authomatically send.
+In `data-simplexhr` in the example code, provide the controllername and the functionname to call.
+The `data-values` can be used to provide values in the request.
+When added to a form, all the values in the form are automatically send.

 ## Installation